 You can also make buttermilk using a coconut milk base.

-If you’re simply out of buttermilk and you don’t have the time to make it from scratch, you can use thick yogurt that is high in fat.
+If you’re simply out of buttermilk, you can use thick yogurt that is high in fat.
 Add some milk to the yogurt to thin it slightly.

 It is surprisingly easy to make your own buttermilk using a combination of yogurt, milk and lemon juice or vinegar.
 Only white wine vinegar will have the desired effect, so beware of substituting this.
 Mix the three ingredients together and the acid in the lemon juice or vinegar should begin to do the trick and thicken the milk.
 Once you have done this, you can leave it to rest for at least ten minutes and it will reach its full curdled potential.